Brigade: Army

-In addition, the headquarters includes additional junior staff officers, non-commissioned officers, and enlisted support personnel in the occupational specialties of the staff sections; these personnel are ordinarily assigned to the brigade's headquarters and headquarters company.
+In addition, the headquarters includes additional junior staff officers, non-commissioned officers, and enlisted support personnel in the occupational specialities of the staff sections; these personnel are ordinarily assigned to the brigade's headquarters and headquarters company.

 Functional brigades are those from the combat support or combat service support arms.

 Marine Corps

-In the United States Marine Corps, brigades are designated as marine expeditionary brigades (MEB), and are usually commanded by a brigadier general.
+In the United States Marine Corps, brigades are designated as marine expeditionary brigades (MEB) and are usually commanded by a brigadier general.
 The MEB is a mid-level marine air-ground task force (MAGTF) essentially forming a "demi-division".
 The MEB organizational structure consists of a minimum of three regimental-equivalent-sized units and a command element (a regimental combat team, a composite marine aircraft group, a marine logistics regiment, and a MEB headquarters group).
 Each marine expeditionary force (MEF) contains a MEB, available for deployment on expeditionary duty.
 The MEB is the intermediate MAGTF between the MEF and the marine expeditionary unit (MEU).

 Along with the marine infantry regiments, the MEU, (while smaller than an army brigade), are the USMC organizational equivalents of army brigades.
 The MEU consists of three battalion-equivalent-sized units and a command element (a battalion landing team, a marine medium tilt-rotor squadron (reinforced), a combat logistics battalion, and a MEU headquarters group).
 The marine infantry regiments, combined with the marine artillery regiments, comprise the bulk of the marine divisions.
 An example of a MEB is Task Force Tarawa (2nd Marine Expeditionary Brigade) during the Operation Iraqi Freedom campaign.